mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Testing The Network Ports

-The network interfaces can be tested using a 25G SFP28 Direct-Attach Cable (DAC) or appropriate 25GbE optical modules and cables.
+The network interfaces can be tested using 1G, 10G, or 25G SFP/SFP+/SFP28 modules and cables.
+The [ConnectX-5 MT2x808](https://web.archive.org/web/20220412010542/https://network.nvidia.com/files/doc-2020/pb-connectx-5-en-ic.pdf) supports all three speeds.
 Note that if you have the 100GbE QSFP *MNV303611A-EDL* variant of the Innova-2 it requires 100GbE QSFP equipment.

 ![Direct-Attach Cable](img/Direct-Attach-Cable.png)